-PALS gives students with I/DD the opportunity to go to college, to learn new skills, explore careers, prepare for employment and ultimately gain more independence.
+PALS gives students with I/DD the opportunity to participate in an array of academic classes, learn new skills, explore careers, prepare for employment and ultimately gain more independence.

 What is PALS?

 How to Apply

 The application process is broken down into three steps:

 Step 1: Complete the online application.
 This provides us with student information, interests, and abilities.

 Step 2: A personal interview.
 This allows the applicant to become more familiar with the program and campus while giving the admissions committee the opportunity to get to know the potential student.

 Step 3: Notification of Acceptance.
 This is the official letter mailed to the student letting them know if they are accepted into the program.
 Along with the letter is important information about required documentation, if applicable, and start dates.